davidwcnelson/on_guessing_well/content/about.md

 At present I am a Data Scientist working for the [Federal Emergency Management Agency](fema.gov) in Washington, DC.
 Most of the problems I work on involve leveraging machine learning and statistics to support decisions about the Agency's incident workforce and field operations.

-The views expressed are my own and do not necessarily reflect the views of my clients, employers, or other affiliates.
+The views expressed are my own and do not reflect the views of my clients, employers, or other affiliates.

-Feel free to reach out via [twitter](twitter.com/wctelson), [linkedIn](https://www.linkedin.com/in/davidwcnelson/) or [email](mailto:wctelson@gmail.com).
+Feel free to reach out via [twitter](https://twitter.com/wctelson), [linkedIn](https://www.linkedin.com/in/david-telson-26709818a/) or [email](mailto:wctelson@gmail.com).
 I'd be happy to answer questions, take feedback, and recieve new ideas.